foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-mismatch-spec-defaults/README.md

-# DocSmith for Ansible example-role README (for testing)
+# DocSmith for Ansible `example-role-mismatch-spec-defaults` README (for testing)

+**This is a mock Ansible role intended for testing purposes only and is not a fully functional role.**

 This role intentionally contains several flaws that should be detected during validation, resulting in errors.
 It is used to test the validation functionality, which ensures consistency between the `defaults/` files and the `argument_specs.yml` file.
 The validation checks include: